xpl/pipez/README.md

 log ('hello', 'world')
 ```

 Each routine can receive the externally configurable parameters (coming as the second formal parameter of a routine).
-These parameters are local, so no name conflicts with other steps' stuff — both routines can declare the `print` thing here, as an example:
+These parameters are local, so no name conflicts with other steps' stuff — both routines can declare a `print` thing here, as an example:

 ```javascript